leo-liuzy/61A/README.md

-#CS 61A assignment-The game of Hog
+#CS 61A Assignment-The game of Hog

 ##Game Rules: